Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Abstract

 \section{Abstract}

 To employ a Convolutional Neural Network (CNN) in an energy-constrained embedded system, it is critical for the CNN implementation to be highly energy efficient.
-Recently, many studies proposed CNN accelerator architectures with custom computation units that try to improve energy-efficiency and performance of CNN by minimizing data transfers from DRAM-based main memory.
-However, in these architectures, DRAM still contributes half of the overall energy consumption of the system, on average.
+Many recent studies propose CNN accelerator architectures with custom computation units that try to improve energy-efficiency and performance of CNNs by minimizing data transfers from DRAM-based main memory.
+However, in these architectures, DRAM is still responsible for half of the overall energy consumption of the system, on average.
 A key factor of the high energy consumption of DRAM is the \emph{refresh overhead}, which is estimated to consume 40\% of the total DRAM energy.

 In this paper, we propose a new mechanism, \emph{Refresh Triggered Computation (RTC)}, that exploits the memory access patterns of CNN applications to reduce the number of \emph{refresh operations}.
-RTC mainly uses two techniques to mitigate the refresh overhead.
+RTC uses two major techniques to mitigate the refresh overhead.
 First, \emph{Refresh Triggered Transfer (RTT)} is based on our \emph{new} observation that a CNN application accesses a large portion of the DRAM in a predictable and recurring manner.
-Thus, the read/write accesses inherently refresh the DRAM, and therefore a significant fraction of refresh operations can be skipped.
+Thus, the read/write accesses of the application inherently refresh the DRAM, and therefore a significant fraction of refresh operations can be skipped.
 Second, \emph{Partial Array Auto-Refresh (PAAR)} eliminates the refresh operations to DRAM regions that do not store any data.

-We propose three RTC designs, each of which requires a different level of aggressiveness in terms of customization to the DRAM subsystem.
+We propose three RTC designs (min-RTC, mid-RTC, and full-RTC), each of which requires a different level of aggressiveness in terms of customization to the DRAM subsystem.
 All of our designs have small overhead.
-Even the most aggressive design of RTC imposes an area overhead of only 0.18\% in a 2Gb DRAM chip and can have less overhead for denser chips.
-Our experimental evaluation on three well-known CNNs (i.e., AlexNet, LeNet, and GoogleNet) show that RTC can reduce the DRAM refresh energy from 25\% to 96\%, for the least aggressive and the most aggressive designs, respectively.
-Although we mainly use CNNs in our evaluations, we believe RTC can be applied to a wide range of applications, whose memory access patterns remain predictable for sufficiently long time.
+Even the most aggressive RTC design (i.e., full-RTC) imposes an area overhead of only 0.18\% in a $16\,Gb$ DRAM chip and can have less overhead for denser chips.
+Our experimental evaluation on six well-known CNNs show that RTC reduces average DRAM energy consumption by 24.4\% and 61.3\%, for the least aggressive and the most aggressive RTC implementations, respectively.
+Besides CNNs, we also evaluate our RTC mechanism on three workloads from other domains.
+We show that RTC saves 31.9\% and 16.9\% DRAM energy for \emph{Face Recognition} and \emph{Bayesian Confidence Propagation Neural Network (BCPNN)}, respectively.
+We believe RTC can be applied to other applications whose memory access patterns remain predictable for a sufficiently long time.